We have a variety of free learning resources which can be used at home or in the classroom.

 Facebook: @NIWarMemorialMuseum / Twitter: @NIWarMemorial / Instagram: @niwarmemorial / Pinterest: NIWarMemorial / Youtube: Northern Ireland War Memorial Museum

-We have been working with C2K to create a series of short programmes about the Second World War in Northern Ireland.
+NIWM on C2K Newsdesk – Watch a series of short programmes about the Second World War in Northern Ireland created in collaboration with C2K.
 Each episode highlights objects and stories from the museum’s collection as Jenny and Amelia explore topics such as rationing, evacuation, the Belfast Blitz and VE Day.

 These programmes were created for the C2K Junior Newsdesk and so are suitable for a Key Stage 1 audience but will still be of interest to Key Stage 2.